Why Does My Jaw “Pop” When I Eat?

 What to Do?

-If you suspect you’re the victim of a temporomandibular dysfunction, have your dentist conduct a careful patient history and physical examination on you.
+If you suspect you’re the victim of a temporomandibular dysfunction, have your dentist in Orinda, CA conduct a careful patient history and physical examination on you.
 There are many TMD treatments available right from the dentist’s chair that can offer you great relief.
-Make that appointment today with Dr. Santucci, your Orinda TMJ expert, and face tomorrow with a happier smile!
+Make that appointment today with Dr. Santucci, your Orinda TMJ dentist, and face tomorrow with a happier smile!

 Please share this info with anyone you know who suffers from these all too common symptoms.